sarnold/repolite/README.rst

     -v, --verbose      display more logging info
     -d, --dump-config  dump active configuration file or example to stdout and exit
+    -l, --lock-config  lock active configuration in new config file and checkout hashes
     -s, --save-config  save example config to default filename (.repolite.yml) and exit

 Notes:

+* use ``--lock-config`` to create a new config file with git hashes, then run that config later to reproduce a build using those hashes (this uses the current active config as baseline)
 * use ``--verbose`` to see more about what the tool is doing, eg, git cmd strings
 * use ``--quiet`` to suppress most of the git output